neildo/tjob/rfd/0001-prototype-job-service.md

 For mutual authentication (mTLS), both client and server requires certificates from trusted certificate authority (CA).
 Instead of well-known CA like Verisign, OpenSSL can generate the RSA 256 certificates requried for the CA, clients, and servers for the **scope of this prototype.**

-The client certificate must contain the common name (CN) to restrict jobs created by it and no other clients.
+The client certificates must contain the common name (CN) to restrict jobs created by it and no other.
 Any authenticated client can run a new job.

 ### CLI UX
 ---